Domenikus/game-bot/README.md

 #Comma seperared list of teamsepak identity id's which should be able to use !admin commands
 ADMINS=

 #Specify how the application will log messages like erros.
-Default will be stack.
+Default will be daily.
-LOG_CHANNEL=stack
+LOG_CHANNEL=daily

 # Default is 'info' if you want to debug the application may you want to change this to 'debug'
 LOG_LEVEL=info